rforssen.net / iot / app

 GET /highPulse Activate high heartbeat rate for 60 seconds

-Switches heartbeat interval from 5 minutes to 10 seconds for 60 seconds, then reverts automatically.
-Useful when monitoring a device in real time.
+Switches heartbeat interval from 5 minutes to 10 seconds for 60 seconds, then reverts automatically via an asyncio task.
+Useful for watching a device in real time without polling /status manually.

 { "status": "high pulse activated (60s)" }